kherron13/330_project3/SRS.md

 ### 2.5 Design and Implementation Constraints

-The application is constrained by internet connection.
-The user will be limited on syncing the events and due dates with the mobile calendar.
-Also, the user will not be able to share the app's flashcards, notes, and events with anyone else unless the device is connected with the internet.
-(We hope to find a way that will allow users to use all the features in the app while they are limited with internet access) However, the user will be able to write notes, study for exams and quizzes with the flashcards feature, and study productively with the smart productivity timer when they are not connected with the internet.
-The Boost system will be coded in the Swift programming language which is another constraint because it will only be available for iOS devices.
+The Boost system is written in the Swift programming language and is a native iOS app, so it is only available for iOS devices.

 ### 2.6 User Documentation

-The Boost system shall provide an integrated help system that describes the rules of the system and illustrates all system functions.
-The Boost system shall provide this information in the time of downloading the app.
-This documentation will include in-app tutorials and help documents referenceable through user interface.
+Detailed documentation of each feature is found in the README file.
+Most of the app's features are self-explanatory and follow interaction patterns that are already familiar to iOS users.
+The flashcards feature includes a sample deck that is already provided with the installation of Boost on a new device.
+This sample deck provides new users with an idea of how this feature works.
+Users may delete this sample at any time.

 ### 2.7 Assumptions and Dependencies

 o One dependency is that the product will be exclusively used on an iOS device since the product will be built as a native iOS application.

-o One assumption is the internet connectivity.
-The user will not be able to sync all the notes and the calendar events because there is no internet connection.
+o One assumption is user permission for calendar access and notifications.
+If a user disables these, the calendar and productivity timer features will not work.
+A user can navigate to the device's Settings app at any time to enable these if they initially didn't permit access.

 ## 3. External Interface Requirements